hyperledger-cacti/cacti/weaver/docs/docs/external/getting-started/test-network/setup-packages.md

  SPDX-License-Identifier: CC-BY-4.0
  -->

-In this document, we detail the steps using which you can bring up networks using the default configuration settings and by fetching pre-built Weaver interoperation modules, SDK libraries, and relay drivers from Github Package repositories.
+In this document, we detail the steps using which you can bring up networks using the default configuration settings and by fetching pre-built Weaver interoperation modules, SDK libraries, and relay drivers from GitHub Package repositories.
 To customize these settings (e.g., hostnames, ports), refer to the [Advanced Configuration page](./advanced-configuration.md).

 | Notes |
 |:------|